-Below are blips on the media radar either about me or that quote me.
+Below are blips on the media radar either about my work or that I’m quoted within.
 If you’re a media maven interested in a chat, click here.
 Thanks!
 DH

 Stairwell Video Revives Lost VHS Rental Experience in Petaluma